Chameleon Ken: The amazing way in which we change to prevailing conditions.

 It was a nice closing pleasantry and a goodbye.
 I wished him well, and we parted company.
 I thought no more of it.

 He was in his late middle age and had adult-onset Type 1 for 25 years.
 His management plan had not served him well.
 He was portly and so was clearly over-injecting insulin to chase those carbs.
 The excess insulin was making him fat.
-Insulin not only lowers blood glucose by parking the glucose in the muscle, but it also makes glucose into fat.
+Insulin lowers blood glucose by parking the glucose in the muscle, but it also makes glucose into fat.
 Insulin also causes the body to retain sodium.
-This leads to high blood pressure and the subsequent prescription of blood pressure medication.
+This leads to high blood pressure and subsequent blood pressure medication prescription.
+It was highly likely that Ken had iatrogenic Type 2 diabetes caused by the treatment of type 1.
 For some reason, insulin also interferes with stomach acid production.
 More of which later.

-So, it came as a total surprise that three weeks to the day after I met him, I got this email.
+So, it came as a total surprise that I got this e-mail three weeks to the day after I met him.

 “Hi, Ian,bla, bla, bla…..